erichgess/erichgess.github.io/source/_posts/2014-03-06-building-a-rabbitmq-library-in-f-number.markdown

 {% endcodeblock %}

 One nice benefit about this record data type is that it is independent of RabbitMQ.
 This same type could be used with any queueing framework.

+### Conclusion
+I now have a simple F# focused client for interacting with RabbitMQ.
+Unfortunately, it's a little anemic in that it only lets me send and receive string messages.

+I am also disappointed that my design went a little astray between what I wanted my functions to be:
+{% codeblock lang:fsharp %}
+let publishToQueue queueName message = ...
+let readFromQueue queueName = ...
+{% endcodeblock %}

+and where I wound up:
+{% codeblock lang:fsharp %}
+myQueue.Publish "Hello, World"
+{% endcodeblock %}